nextpyp/pyp/docs/workshop/nysbc_day1.rst

 .. nextpyp:: Data processing runs are organized into projects.
 We will create a new project for this tutorial
   :collapsible: open

+  - We will be utilizing three steps in three separate blocks to perform geometrically constrained particle picking.
+This will allow for increased accuracy in particle detection and provides geometric priors for downstream refinement.
+  -
+    Step One: Virion Selection

+    - On the bottom right of the **Pre-processing** block, select the blue button labeled **Tomograms**.
+    - From the drop down **Use Data** menu, select **Particle-Picking**
+    -
+        Go to the Particle Detection tab and change the following parameters:

+        - Detection method: virions
+        - Virion radius (A): 500

+    - Click **Save**, **Run**, and **Start Run for 1 block**.

   * Click on :bdg-primary:`Create new project`, give the project a name, and select :bdg-primary:`Create`